DuoSRX/duosrx.github.io/source/about/index.markdown

 Hey!
 I'm Xavier ([/ɡzavje/](http://en.wikipedia.org/wiki/Help:IPA_for_French)) and I'm a Software Developer!
 I work primarily in Ruby and Javascript but also tinker using Clojure and Go.

-I'm currently living in Paris, France, working for [KissKissBankBank](http://www.kisskissbankbank.com).

-I'll be moving to Vancouver, BC in early September 2014 and I'm currently looking for developer opportunities out there.
+I've recently relocated from to Vancouver BC from Paris and I'm currently looking for developer opportunities out there.
 Interested?
 Shoot me an email at contact@xavier-perez.com !

 Some places where you can find me: